Optavia vs Medifast: Differences, Pros and Cons

 What are the alternatives to Optavia And Medifast?

-The list of 9 alternative weight loss diets to Optavia and Medifast is shown below.
+The list of 9 weight loss programs like Optavia and Medifast is shown below.

 1. Herbalife